pivotal-cf/pcf-release-notes/p1-v1.4/runtime_rn_1_4.md

 * Upgraded dropsonde
 * Update default request\_timeout\_in\_seconds to 900s (15min)
 * Periodically clean up packages that have been pending for too long
-* Changed HM9000 to communicate with Cloud Countroller over HTTP, and not NATS to address an issue where HM9000's API stops responding to requests
+* Changed HM9000 to communicate with Cloud Controller over HTTP, instead of NATS, to address an issue where HM9000's API stops responding to requests
 * Deprecated AppEvent in Cloud Controller
 * Cloud Controller worker names now include job index
 * Fixed an issue where dir\_server was leaking inotify watches
 * Allowed login server to be disabled via spiff templates
 * Fixed an issue where logs were not being captured when an app is shutting down
 * Fixed a bug where two apps in two different orgs could be mapped to the same route
-* The format for Graphite keys that collector will emit is changing to include the IP address of the job that is reporting metrics
+* The format for Graphite keys that collector will emit is changing to include the IP address of the job that is reporting metrics.
-Originally it was sending: Deployment.Job.0.some\_key.
+Originally it was sending: `Deployment.Job.0.some\_key`.
-Now it will be sending: Deployment.Job.0.1-2-3-4.some_key
+Now it will be sending: `Deployment.Job.0.1-2-3-4.some_key`.
 * Users can change the plan for a service instance, if support for the feature is declared by the service broker
 * Loggregator:
 	* Feature: Loggregator firehose (v192)